Ostorlab/oxo/README.md

 ```

 # Docker Image
-To run `oxo` in a container, you may use the publically available image and run the following command:
+To run `oxo` in a container, you may use the publicly available image and run the following command:

 ```shell
 docker run -v /var/run/docker.sock:/var/run/docker.sock ostorlab/oxo:latest scan run --install --agent nmap --agent nuclei --agent tsunami ip 8.8.8.8